mercethem/Keyboard_Re-layout/README.md

 ## Step 1:

-1) Run as administrator
+Run as administrator

 ## Step 2:

-2) Choosen: Create or update registry key
+1) Choosen: Create or update registry key

     i.
 When you can see keymap list

     ii.
-Write to console the what do you want to change the positions of two keys first and second
+Write to console the what do you want to change the positions of two keys first and second key

 ## Step 3:

-Choosen: Delete delete registry value --> That is deletes your registry changes
+2) Choosen: Delete delete registry value --> That is deletes your registry changes

+## Step 4:

+RESTART THE COMPUTER

 ## INTRODUCTION VIDEO: